State-mandated PFML

 Details

-Employee eligibility requirements: Employees must meet a financial eligibility requirement of earning at least $6,300 during the last four completed calendar quarters, and at least 30 times more than weekly PFML benefits.
-Terminated employees may continue to be eligible under their prior employer's plan if they are not re-employed by a new covered employer within 26 weeks of their termination.
+Employee eligibility requirements: Employees must meet a financial eligibility requirement, earning at least $6,300 during the last four (4) completed calendar quarters, and earning at least thirty (30) times their weekly PFML benefits.
+Terminated employees may continue to be eligible under their prior employer’s plan if they are not re-employed by a new covered employer within twenty-six (26) weeks of their termination.

 Benefit duration: